yiranran/Audio-driven-TalkingFace-HeadPose/readme.md

 ### Download pre-trained models
 - Including pre-trained general models and models needed for face reconstruction, identity feature extraction etc
-- Download from [here](https://pan.baidu.com/s/1yAArGCkiKDICr0lM9U-_lw)(extract code:te4b) and copy to corresponding subfolders (Audio, Deep3DFaceReconstruction, render-to-video).
+- Download from [BaiduYun](https://pan.baidu.com/s/1yAArGCkiKDICr0lM9U-_lw)(extract code:te4b) or [GoogleDrive](https://drive.google.com/open?id=1AwDmrSvmV7rktuWlptxVepxqDn8vTUp0) and copy to corresponding subfolders (Audio, Deep3DFaceReconstruction, render-to-video).

 ### Fine-tune on a target peron's short video
 - 1. Prepare a talking face video that satisfies: 1) contains a single person, 2) 25 fps, 3) longer than 12 seconds, 4) without large body translation (e.g. move from the left to the right of the screen).
 An example is [here](Data/31.mp4).
 Rename the video to [person_id].mp4 (e.g. 1.mp4) and copy to Data subfolder.